 Signing up for an account on Kraken is pretty straightforward and very similar to creating an account on most online platforms.
 Kraken has included extra features on the signup page in order to secure and protect user accounts.
 The site also meets Anti-Money Laundering (AML) and Know Your Customer (KYC) requirements from US regulators.

 You are also prompted to create a master key that gives your account a second layer of security that includes 2-FA login protection, which is especially useful when switching devices or changing passwords.
-The master key can be a password, or Google authentication, a Yubikey password or public/private key pair.
-Make sure to store your master key separate from your other login credentials.
+The master key can be a password, Google authentication, a Yubikey password, or a public/private key pair.
+Make sure to store your master key separately from your other login credentials.

 The second step in signing up is to activate your account, and you’ll receive an email with an activation key that you then copy and paste into a second form.
 You will gain access to your account once this is done.

-Kraken has never had a major security incident like those experienced at Bitfinex or Mt.
+Kraken has never had a major security incident like those experienced at Bitfinexor Mt.
 Gox.
-However, in July 2016 several users reported having their accounts hacked and funds stolen.
+However, in July 2016 several users reported having their accounts hacked and funds were stolen.
 However, Kraken later reported that almost all the users affected failed to use 2-FA login protection.

 Kraken exchange offers five types of accounts (aka – “tiers”), and what differentiates the different levels is primarily the daily and monthly limits on fiat and cryptocurrency deposits and withdrawals.

-The different tiers also expose you to different fee structures, which mean that the higher the account tier, the lower the fees you pay per trade.
+The different tiers also expose you to different fee structures, which means that the higher the account tier, the lower the fees you pay per trade.

 With a tier 1 account, deposits and withdrawals are available in digital currency only.
 There are no daily or monthly limits to how much you can deposit, but you can only withdraw less than $2,500 worth per day and $20,000 per month.
 The account allows trading between different cryptocurrencies.
 However, it doesn’t allow trading between cryptos and fiat currencies.

 - Full name

 - Country of residence